Search for University Jobs in Medicine

 - Maintains UHS Qualifications for Physician Employment including Board Certification, providing relevant documentation to UHS to maintain appropriate physician credentialing files.

 - Maintains medical staff privileges in good standing at local community hospitals and ambulatory surgery centers.

 - This is a per diem position with variable hours.

 - The per diem hourly rate for this position is commensurate with experience.

 - Per diem positions are not eligible for the UC benefits plan.

 How to Apply

-Your employment is dependent on obtaining and maintaining a credentialing clearance, background clearance and medical clearance according to University Health Service policies.
+- Your employment is dependent on obtaining and maintaining a credentialing clearance (if applicable), background clearance and medical clearance according to University Health Service policies.

 Conviction History Background